mobily-enterprises/jsonreststores/README.md

  * implementQuery: function( request, next ){
  * implementReposition: function( doc, where, beforeId, cb ){

 Implementing these methods is important to tell `JsonRestStores` how to actualy manipulate the store's data.
-This is exactly what `JsonRestStores.SimpleDbLayerMixin` does: it's a mixin that enriches the basic `JsonRestStore` objects with all of the methods listed above.
+This is exactly what `JsonRestStores.SimpleDbLayerMixin` does: it's a mixin that enriches the basic `JsonRestStore` objects with all of the methods listed above, using a database as data storage.

 So when you write: